How Does Coolsculpting Work, Benefits & More

 This guide offers essential information about CoolSculpting, how it works, benefits, and more.

-CoolSculpting utilizes a handheld device that freezes and destroys fat cells under the skin’s surface.
-Note that CoolSculpting is not for losing weight; instead, it’s intended to eliminate fat in areas that diet and exercise don’t work.
+CoolSculpting utilizes a handheld device that freezes and will destroy frozen fat cells under the skin’s surface.
+Note that CoolSculpting is not for weight loss treatment; instead, it’s intended to kill fat cells in areas that diet and exercise don’t work to enhance body contouring.

 During a CoolSculpting session, the patient sits in a chair, while the treatment area is cleansed and a topical anesthetic is applied.
 Cooling gel is put on the skin and the handheld device is activated.

 It vacuums the skin for several minutes while freezing the fat cells beneath the skin.
-Patients may feel a cold sensation at first, but this feeling usually goes away within 10 minutes.
+Patients may feel the cold temperatures at first, but this feeling usually goes away within 10 minutes.

-The CoolSculpting technique allows the body to naturally get rid of fat cells through lymphatic drainage.
-The cells are excreted by your body over several months.
+The CoolSculpting technique allows the body to naturally partake in fat reduction through lymphatic drainage.
+The dead fat cells are excreted by your body over several months.

-When the session is over, you can go back to regular activities, but you could notice some mild pain and bruising for a few days.
+When the fat freezing procedure is over, you can go back to regular activities, but you could notice some mild pain and bruising for a few days.